SamDecrock/docker-sshserver/README.md

-# Ubuntu 20.04 SSH server
+# Ubuntu 20.04 SSH server in a docker container

 ## Environment variables